houseofcat/Gremlins/README.md

 Gremlins can starve CPU usage and specify the thread priority.
 Can be used to simulate load on the system or appdomain.

 #### SQL
-Gremlins can starve the SqlConnection pool keeping some connections open internally.
-Can be used to simulate load on the ConnectionPool and well your application performs when connections are full.
+Gremlins can starve the SqlConnection pool keeping the connections open internally until released.
+Can be used to simulate load on the ConnectionPool and how well your application performs when the connectionpool is low on connections.

 #### Monitoring
 Thread monitoring - a variety of ways to to see the number of threads actively engaged in work.